-The 12-m Array configurations have been designed so that at the highest frequencies in the most extended configurations, the spatial angular resolution will be as small as 5 milliarcseconds at 950 GHz.
+The 12-m Array configurations have been designed so that at the highest frequencies in the most extended configurations, the angular resolution will be as small as 5 milliarcseconds at 950 GHz.
+To date, the smallest angular resolution that has been offered for PI science is 9 milliarcseconds (see Section 7.2).